anilkumarjnv/lms-course-app/README.md

 - **Profile** — mock user, **dark-mode** and notifications toggles, a **test notification** that **deep-links** into a course when tapped, watchlist section, and logout.
-- **Everywhere** — light/dark theming, **skeleton loaders**, pull-to-refresh, **infinite scroll**, haptics, press animations, and a WebView ↔ RN `postMessage` bridge
+- **Everywhere** — light/dark theming, **skeleton loaders**, pull-to-refresh, **infinite scroll**, haptics, press animations, and a WebView ↔ RN `postMessage` bridge.

 ---